6 Things You Need to Do This Semester

 3.Compete Against Your Classmates

 If you’re looking for reasons to use the knowledge and skills you’ve obtained in the classroom, you will definitely want to compete in the Sheridan PSB Case Competitions (PSB CC) happening in March 2015.
-During these events you will have the opportunity to develop your analytical, creative, and presentation skills.
-Not only will you build on your skills, you will have the chance to network with faculty, staff, and other students.
+During these events, you will have the opportunity to develop your analytical, creative, and presentation skills.
+Not only will you build on your skills, but you will also have the chance to network with faculty, staff, and other students.
 The PSB CC can also give you a glimpse of what it would feel like to compete externally at competitions such as OCMC, ICBC, and SCMA.

 4. Work for a Client